cruv3/PyCorder/readme.md

 ![Screenshot](assets/pycorder.png)

-**PyCorder** is a modern Python-based automation tool that lets you **record, edit, and replay** user interactions such as clicks, drags, and keyboard inputs.
+**PyCorder** is a Python-based automation tool that lets you **record, edit, and replay** user interactions such as clicks, drags, and keyboard inputs.

 ---